KDE/digikam-doc/setup_application/camera_settings.rst

 Customize the Behavior
 ----------------------

-With the **Behavior** section, you can customize some main rules with your camera as how to deep in file to handle metadata, render high-quality thumbnails, use a default target album to download items, and to deal with already existing file-names while downloading.
+The **Behavior** tab displays options for customizing how digiKam works with your camera.
+These options include one whether to: read metadata from the camera, render high-quality thumbnails, or use a default target album to download items.
+Options are also available on how digiKam deals with already existing files during downloads.

 .. _camera_behavior_use_file_metadata:

 .. important::

-    Some options can slow-down the connection stage to the camera.
-Application will populate icon-view with in-deep metadata while scanning items from the device.
+    The use file metadata and high-quality thumbnail options can slow down the connection to the camera.
+When enabled, digiKam will populate the icon-view with metadata read from the camera while scanning items from the device.

 .. figure:: images/setup_camera_behavior.webp
     :alt: